tbrumbaugh5396/npm-explanation/README.md

 }'''

 # What are the commands for NPM?
-NPM initalize will help initial a node project for you with the appropriate package.json information:
+NPM initalize will help initial a node project for you with the appropriate package.json information using the command:
 - npm init

+You can initalize quickly with default values using the command:
+- npm init --yes

 package.json also contains the package dependancies and developer dependancies for a project.
 Therefore, we do not need to (or shouldn't) bundle our dependancies with our project.